matze-dd/Tex2txt/README.md

 In some sense, the script compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.
-As in TeXtidote, we make an effort to track line numbers.
+For ease of problem localisation, we make an effort to track line numbers.
 Unnecessary creation of empty lines therefore can be avoided, sentences and paragraphs remain intact.
 This is demonstrated in [Example.md](Example.md), and a more complete application of the script is described [in this section below](#tool-integration).

-The first section of the Python script gathers macros and environments with tailored treatment.
+The first section of the Python script gathers LaTeX macros and environments with tailored treatment.
 Some standard macros and environments are already included, but very probably the collection has to be complemented.
 With option --defs, definitions also can be extended by an additional file.

-Unknown macros and environments are silently ignored while keeping their arguments and bodies, respectively; they can be listed with option --unkn.
+Unknown LaTeX macros and environments are silently ignored while keeping their arguments and bodies, respectively; they can be listed with option --unkn.
 Declared macros can be used recursively.
 As in TeX, macro expansion consumes white space (possibly including a line